 The more co-morbidities someone has, the more likely that BFR is contraindicated, but no actual recommendation can be made, so far, the clinician or physician must decide whether a client should do BFR.

-The data from a survey from Nakajima, et al. discovered that from 2006 – 2016 in 232 facilities, that 12827 subjects undergoing BFR, the incidence of side effects was the same relative risk as conventional exercise.
+The data from a survey (Nakajima, et al. 2016) from 2006 – 2016 in 12827 individual at 232 different facilities, shows that the incidence of side effects from BFR had about the same relative risk as conventional exercise.

 Most importantly, a thorough patient history and examination before use will help identify absolute contraindications to BFR.
 These include history of DVT, Stage III or greater hypertension, higher class arrhythmias, early post-operative period from major surgery, and acute sickness or fever.

 When conducting the exercise be aware of the following symptoms: